vaquerizaslab/fanc/fanc-doc/api/quickstart.rst

     hic = fanc.load("output/hic/binned/fanc_example_1mb.hic")

-with the big advantage that you don't need to worry about remembering class names or their location within the Kai-C module hierarchy.
+with the big advantage that you don't need to worry about remembering class names or their location within the FAN-C module hierarchy.
 In both cases, the type of the returned object is :code:`fanc.hic.Hic`:

 .. code::